Capital Product Partners L.P. - GuruFocus.com

-ATHENS, Greece, July 26, 2022 (GLOBE NEWSWIRE) -- Capital Product Partners L.P. ( CPLP) today announced that before the NASDAQ market opens on July 29, 2022, CPLP will release financial results for the second quarter ended June 30, 2022.
+ATHENS, Greece, July 26, 2022 (GLOBE NEWSWIRE) -- Capital Product Partners L.P.
+(CPLP, Financial) today announced that its board of directors has declared a cash distribution of $0.15 per common unit for the second quarter of 2022 ended June 30, 2022.

-On the same day, Friday, July 29, 2022, CPLP will host an interactive conference call at 9:00 am Eastern Time to discuss the financial results.
+The second quarter common unit cash distribution will be paid on August 12, 2022 to common unit holders of record on August 8, 2022.

 About Capital Product Partners L.P.

 Capital Product Partners L.P. ( CPLP), a Marshall Islands master limited partnership, is an international owner of ocean-going vessels.
 CPLP currently owns 20 vessels, including six latest generation LNG/Cs, 10 Neo-Panamax container vessels, three Panamax container vessels and one Capesize bulk carrier vessel.
-This excludes one neo-panamax container vessel that CPLP has agreed to sell and was delivered to its new owner on July 6, 2022, and three 13,000 TEU container vessels and one LNG/C that CPLP has agreed to acquire between the third quarter 2022 and the second quarter of 2023.
+This excludes three 13,000 TEU container vessels and one LNG/C that CPLP has agreed to acquire between the third quarter 2022 and the second quarter of 2023.

 Forward-Looking Statements